joshpoll/joshpoll.github.io/_posts/2023-03-11-external-reprs-llms.md

 > "electronic brain."
 >
 > But something got lost in this move.
 The origin myths of cognitive science place the seminal
-> insights of Alan Turing in his observations of his own actions.
-Dennett (1991) describes the
+> insights of Alan Turing in his observations of his own actions....
-> context of Turing's discoveries...
 >
 > Originally, the model cognitive system was a person actually doing the manipulation of the symbols
 > with his or her hands and eyes.
 The mathematician or logician was visually and manually